 VLC is probably the best movie player.
 It’s cross-platform, so you might know it from Windows.
 What’s really special about VLC is that it comes with lots of codecs (not all of which are open source, though), so it will play (almost) any music or video file.

-Jitsy is all about communication.
+Jitsi is all about communication.
 You can use it for Google Talk, Facebook chat, Yahoo, ICQ and XMPP.
 It’s a multi-user tool for audio and video calls (including conference calls), as well as desktop streaming and group chats.
 Conversations are encrypted.
-With Jitsy you can also transfer files and record your calls.
+With Jitsi you can also transfer files and record your calls.

 Synaptic is an alternative app installer for Debian-based distros.
 It comes with some distros but not all, so if you are using a Debian-based Linux, but there is no Synaptic in it, you might want to give it a try.
 Synaptic is a GUI tool for adding and removing apps from your system, and typically veteran Linux users favor it over the Software Center package manager that comes with many distros as a default.